thtrieu/thtrieu.github.io/_posts/2022-07-01-death-meditation.md

 The modern world is full of such distractions.
 Today, social media is the number one culprit, taking advantage of and manipulating my biochemistry.
 I have now lost count of the many long streaks of dopamine binge that unfortunately stole away months of my life.
 Years even?
 Those empty days are forever gone.

+## **Human and animals**

-Animals are subjected to this too.
+Animals are dictated by their biochemistry too.
 Hormonal bursts are what drive them.
 There is no plan nor urgency in their action.
 Their whole life is a distraction from death.

 Many humans ended up no more than mere animals their entire life.
-Most humans become more humanly as they get older, when Death becomes more tangible.
+Most humans become more humanly as they get older, when death becomes noticably tangible.
 Yet ironically it is around this time that so much time has been wasted, and regrets set in.

 The tiny sparkle of life runs out quick.
 And people, including myself, are constantly distracted from this fundamental fact.
 Biochemistry reigns me in its cuff, and so I, just like an animal, fear and dread, crave and hide, mindlessly serving the meaningless impulse of my biological programming.
+To be human is to have a way out.

 **Escaping the biochemistry traps**

 There are occasional moments of clarity, where my human thoughts prevail, and the awareness of death gets a hold of my attention.
 Meditation prolonged this, and writing this thought down cements it further.
-To act in the presence of such awareness is to be human.

 In those moments of clarity, it is most beneficial to realize that escaping my biochemistry is impossible, while taming and wielding it to my own advantage is possible.
 Years of biochemistry research are available.
 To wield such knowledge is the power of human.